Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types

-\mypara{Contributions} The equivalence of GADTs to the combination of existential types and equality constraints has long been known \mbox{\citep{Xi03:guarded}}.
-Our fundamental contribution is to reduce GADTs to standard logical ingredients, \emph{while retaining the implementability of the type system}.
-We accomplish this by formulating a system of indexed types in a bidirectional style (combining type \emph{synthesis} with \emph{checking} against a known type), which combines practical implementability with theoretical tidiness.
+\mypara{Contributions} It has long been known that GADTs are equivalent to the combination of existential types and equality constraints \citep{Xi03:guarded}.
+Our key contribution is to reduce GADTs to standard logical ingredients, \emph{while retaining the implementability of the type system}.
+We manage this by formulating a system of indexed types in a bidirectional style (combining type \emph{synthesis} with \emph{checking} against a known type), which is both practically implementable and theoretically tidy.

 \begin{itemize} \item Our language supports implicit higher-rank polymorphism (in which quantifiers can be nested under arrows) including existential types.
 While algorithms for higher-rank universal polymorphism are well-known \citep{PeytonJones07,Dunfield13}, our approach to supporting existential types is novel.